Tutorial

 @get("hello/:name")

-defines the method as a handler on the given path.
-If no path is given, the path from the controller will be used.:name
+defines the function as a handler on the given path.
+If no path is given, the root path ("/") will be used.:name

 defines a path parameter that will be bound to thename